segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/migrating.md

 ## Migrating Screen Calls

 Segment's Google Analytics SDK sends a screen view to Google Analytics for mobile apps when you call `screen` in your mobile app.
-For Segment's Android GA SDK, we will send a hit on product events on Screen calls using the screen name as the event name for `Product *:` formatted screen names.
+For Segment's Android GA SDK, Segment sends a hit on product events on Screen calls that use the screen name as the event name for `Product *:` formatted screen names.

-The Firebase SDK collects screen information automatically, so when you migrate to Segment's Firebase Analytics SDK, you will notice that Segment no longer needs to map screen events.
+The Firebase SDK collects screen information automatically, so when you migrate to Segment's Firebase Analytics SDK, Segment no longer needs to map screen events.

 For Android, Segment passes contextual screen information into each screen view on each activity's `onResume` callback.
-To ensure that this screen information is not lost now that we no longer perform a mapping step, we recommend that you add a `label` value to each activity in your app's `AndroidManifest.xml` file.
-At the moment, Firebase does not allow you to disable automatic screen tracking for Android.
+Segment recommends that you add a `label` value to each activity in your app's `AndroidManifest.xml` file to make sure this screen information is not lost.
+At the time of this writing, Firebase does not allow you to disable automatic screen tracking for Android.

-For iOS, you can configure `recordScreenViews` which will automatically track screen views, or pass in a screen manually using a [screen](https://segment.com/docs/connections/spec/screen/) call.
+For iOS, you can configure `recordScreenViews` (which automatically tracks screen views), or pass in a screen manually using a [screen](/docs/connections/spec/screen/) call.
 You can disable Automatic Screen reporting by adding the plist flag `FirebaseScreenReportingEnabled` to `Info.plist` and set its value to `NO` (Boolean).

 To send product events in the Firebase SDK you must invoke a track call separately from the screen call.

 ## Migrating Identify Calls

 Previously, if you used Google Analytics on Identify calls, Segment only passed the ID of the call, because passing PII is against the Google Analytics Terms of Service.
-In order to pass additional user properties to Google Analytics you had to define custom dimensions and metrics within the Google Analytics UI.
+To pass additional user properties to Google Analytics you had to define custom dimensions and metrics within the Google Analytics UI.

 The Firebase Terms of Service also prohibits you from passing PII, however on an Identify call Segment sends all user traits in an Identify payload to Firebase as user properties.
 To use these in analytics tooling these user properties must be configured in your Firebase console.